ajuavinett/CellTypesLesson/docs/readme.md

 ### 2. Complete the introduction to Jupyter Notebooks

-### 3. Use the Allen's web interface to look at two different cells
+### 3. Follow <a href="http://ajuavinett.github.io/CellTypesLesson/instructions">these instructions</a> to use the Allen's web interface to look at two different cells

 ### 4. Dive into a Jupyter Notebook to analyze data however you'd like!